woblerr/docker-pgbackrest/README.md

 The image is based on the official ubuntu image.
 Each version of pgBackRest builds from the source code in a separate `builder` container.

+The image contains [pgbackrest-bash-completion](https://github.com/woblerr/pgbackrest-bash-completion) script.
+You can complete `pgbackrest` commands by pressing tab key.

 Environment variables supported by this image:

 * `TZ` - container's time zone, default `Europe/Moscow`;